RB Racing Turbos...Big Twins: Shovels to M8's (Click on Image or Text Below)

 Boost Control (Optional with External Wastegate)

 Black Knob controls the boost.
 Clockwise increases the boost.
 Turn the boost all the way off (full counter-clockwise) and it's about 6-7 PSI.
-For very high boost levels like on our Pro Street Kits we require you upgrade your fuel pump and regulator system.
-Just remember, at 8 psi, you can outrun about anything.
+Just remember, leaving it set at 8 psi, you can outrun about anything.
 When you're cruising at 75 mph and roll the throttle on it will instantly produce boost pressure.
 Rider adjustable when you are riding.
-6-7 PSI (Wastegate Spring) to 25 PSI.

-Dual RSR Air Fuel Ratio Gauge is to the right.
-We have no idea how anyone thinks they are going to get their programming right without actually riding and observing the Dual O2 Display.
-The O2 Display is a mandatory purchase with the kit.
-For instance, our Turbo with some higher end, higher lift cams, pulls 10" Hg. in a high speed (80 mph) cruise on level ground.
-Barely nudge the throttle and it goes to 5" Hg and anymore than that and it goes directly into boost.
+Barely nudge the throttle and it goes to 0" Hg and anymore than that and it goes directly into boost.
 Hit a long steep grade at high speed and the turbo will hold at about 2 psi boost.
-These figures are way more air and manifold pressure than you are used to programming for and it's not a good idea to beat your bike to death on a dyno, especially with a turbo.
+It's not a good idea to beat your bike to death on a dyno if there is not enough airflow especially with a turbo.
 Best to ride.